bosh/Evasion/README.markdown

 	ACCEPTED _TYPE_
 Where _TYPE_ is HUNTER or PREY

+You may also spectate a game (say, for a remote visualizer) by sending ONLY the message

+	SPECTATE
+Spectators are automatically disconnected after the game they spectate completes.

 Game parameters
 ---
 After both players join a game, the game begins with a parameters declaration of the form